manojo/manojo.github.com/index.md

 ![]({{ site.url }}/images/manohar.jpeg){:height="200px" width="200px"}.

 Hi!
 My name is Manohar Jonnalagedda.
 [You can call me Mano](https://www.youtube.com/watch?v=iLkNPjbaPTk).
-I love working in teams to solve technical problems and build elegant solutions around these.
+I like designing tools that substantially improve the quality of life of their users, and I love working in teams to build these.
 By doing that, I have gained expertise in privacy-enhancing technologies, language design, formal methods, and compilers.
 I have experience in building software from scratch, as well as contributing to larger projects.
-I also like occasionally writing and talking about them.
+I occasionally write and talk about them.

 I am currently involved in designing the future of privacy-preserving programming at Inpher.
-In the past I have been involved in combining program synthesis and machine learning for a best-of-both worlds approach, at the wonderful [MSR India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).
+In the past I worked combining program synthesis and machine learning for a best-of-both worlds approach, at the wonderful [MSR India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).
 I learnt all about compilers and DSLs during my PhD at the [Programming Methods](http://lamp.epfl.ch) lab at EPFL, colloquially known as the [Scala